-Peter Byrne advises clients on intellectual property matters, with a focus on trademark and copyright issues.
-Peter helps clients select, secure, license, and enforce trademark rights in the US and abroad.
-He has litigated intellectual property matters in federal court and before the Trademark Trial and Appeal Board.
-Peter also assists with IP diligence, including franchise-related issues in M&A, private equity, and investment-related transactions.
-Peter’s pro bono practice includes immigration, prisoners’ rights, and non-profit film work.
+Peter Byrne advises clients on intellectual property (IP) matters, with a focus on trademark and copyright issues.
+Peter helps clients select, secure, and enforce trademark rights in the United States and abroad.
+He also advises clients on IP issues in connection with mergers, acquisitions, and licensing transactions.
+Peter has litigated IP matters in federal court and before the Trademark Trial and Appeal Board.

-Peter earned his J.D., cum laude, from Harvard Law School after earning his undergraduate degree with high distinction from the University of California, Berkeley.
-He spent his first-year summer working on criminal defense matters at the Federal Defenders Office in Boston.
-Prior to law school, Peter helped his father found a clean energy design firm in California.
+Peter spent his first-year law school summer working on criminal defense matters at the Federal Defenders Office in Boston.
+Prior to law school, he helped his father found a clean energy design firm in California.
 He also worked as a sportswriter for several newspapers.

 Harvard Law School, 2014, J.D., cum laude

 University of California, Berkeley, 2009, B.A., with High Distinction

 US District Court for the Northern District of California

 US District Court for the District of Massachusetts

 Member, Practice Group of the Year, Intellectual Property, Law360 (2019)

 Member, Litigation Department of the Year–Intellectual Property, The American Lawyer (2019)